hiro4bbh/StatKnife/README.md

-# StatKnife - A Convenient Knife for Statistical Operations
+# stat-knife - A Convenient Knife for Statistical Operations

 Copyright 2019- Tatsuhiro Aoshima (hiro4bbh@gmail.com).

 ## Introduction

-StatKnife is a convenient knife for statistical operations.
+stat-knife is a convenient knife for statistical operations.
 It will also provide many features supported by modern Web browsers in many development environments.

 ## Features